reallyreadit/blog/_posts/2020-06-05-fundraising-1.markdown

 </p>

 <p>
 We’ve been laying the groundwork for a few weeks now, so today isn’t <em>actually</em> day one, but it feels that way to me, because today is the day that we’re making it official.
-Today is the day that we’re making the commitment to you, the community, the only stakeholders that we care about.
+Today is the day that we’re making the commitment to you, the community, the stakeholders we care most about.
 </p>

 <p>